ministryofjustice/govuk_notify_rails/README.md

 gem 'govuk_notify_rails'
 ```

-Please note this gem makes use of the [notifications-ruby-client](https://github.com/alphagov/notifications-ruby-client) gem version >= 2.0.0
+Please note the last version of this gem makes use of the [notifications-ruby-client](https://github.com/alphagov/notifications-ruby-client) gem version >= 2.9.0

 You can use a specific version in your Gemfile if you want, granting there are no breaking changes in the interface.